apache/arrow/docs/source/python/data.rst

 Conversion of RecordBatch do Tensor
 -----------------------------------

-Each array of the RecordBatch has it's own contiguous memory that is not necessarily adjacent to other arrays from the RecordBatch.
+Each array of the ``RecordBatch`` has it's own contiguous memory that is not necessarily adjacent to other arrays.
 A different memory structure that is used in machine learning libraries is a two dimensional array (also called a 2-dim tensor or a matrix) which takes only one contiguous block of memory.

 For this reason there is a function ``pyarrow.RecordBatch.to_tensor()`` available to efficiently convert tabular columnar data into a matrix.